joshsoftware/minion-api/readme.md

-Given a server UUID and a command for that server, open a WebSocket connection with the client that will, just as in the logs portion above, stream out new lines of data to the front-end when requested.
+Given a server UUID and a command for that server, open a WebSocket connection with the client that will, just as in the logs portion above, stream out new lines of data to the front-end when an update is received from RethinkDB.

 **TODO** - We're still working on the implementation details here.
 Stay tuned.